razumolla/mentor-backend/homework.md

 - Create userSchema method to getJWT()
 - Create UserSchema method to comparepassword(passwordInputByUser)

+# Episode-11 | Diving into the APIs and express Router

 - Explore tinder APIs
 - Create a list all API you can think of in Dev Tinder
 - Group multiple routes under repective routers